 Innovative Approaches by Junior Archaeological Researchers

-This initiative is the result of an interactive discussion raised during the two-day symposium ‘Archaeology in Transition’, celebrating the opening of the 'van Steenis Building' in September 2014.
-The group of internationally renowned speakers was interested to find out the reasons why only a few students publish one the research they perform during their studies, while there is increasingly expected more from recently graduated students.
+This initiative is the result of an interactive discussion raised during the two-day symposium, ‘Archaeology in Transition’, celebrating the opening of the 'van Steenis Building' in September 2014.
+The more senior scholars were interested in finding out the reasons why only a few students publish research conducted during their studies, while expectations for recently graduated students to publish is increasing.

 Students proclaimed their source of hesitance to be insecurity regarding the relevance of their work to a broader archaeological field, as well as inexperience and unfamiliarity with the process of publication.
 While most students produce over 100,000 words during the first years of their academic career, the majority of this work is only read by a handful of people.
 Acknowledging the fact that this research has huge potential by providing 'fresh' contributions to the field of archaeology, a group of four Leiden students took the initiative to create a platform for publishing such work.

 This resulted in the journal INTER-SECTION, an accessible and stimulating platform aimed to bridge the gap between education and research by promoting and facilitating the publication of innovative studies conducted by archaeologists at the early stages of their scientific career.